KastnerRG/Read_the_docs/docs/devcloud.rst

 .. image :: image/mm-base-loop-viewer.png

 The **Load Store Unit (LSU) Style** for the LD operations is shown as burst-coalesced cached.
 Intel oneAPI DPC++ compiler generates different types of LSUs to manage data transfer between device and host.
 The compiler uses the burst-coalesced LSU by default.
 In burst-coalesced mode, the compiler optimizes for buffering contiguous memory requests for the largest possible burst.
 We can change the LSU type to achieve a lower latency for the load operations.
 This and other optimizations are part of the :doc:`DPC++ Matrix Multiplication Project <project6>`.

+Executing on an FPGA
+####################

+Once you are satisfied with your optimizations, you can compile the design to a bitstream and subsequently use that bitstream to execute the hardware accelerated application that runs natively on an FPGA in DevCloud.

+The bitstream is generated by

+1. Creating the ``build_fpga_hardware.sh`` script file with the proper commands and setting it as executable (``chmod 755``).

+.. code-block :: shell-session

+  #!/bin/bash
+  source /opt/intel/inteloneapi/setvars.sh
+  make fpga_hardware

+2. Submit the script for execution

+.. code-block :: shell-session

+  qsub -l nodes=1:fpga_compile:ppn=2 -d . build_fpga_hardware.sh

+The output is an executable file ``matrix_mul_dpcpp.fpga``.
+This contains all of the information need to run the code across the host and an FPGA.
+It includes the binaries for the host and the bitstream to program the FPGA.

+The FPGA-accelerated application is executed by

+1. Creating the ``run_fpga_hw.sh`` script file with the proper commands and setting it as executable (``chmod 755``).

+.. code-block :: shell-session

+  #!/bin/bash
+  source /opt/intel/inteloneapi/setvars.sh
+  make run_fpga

+2. Submit the script for execution

+.. code-block :: shell-session

+  qsub -l nodes=1:fpga_runtime:arria10:ppn=2 -d . run_fpga_hw.sh

+Note that this time we are requesting a different type of node -- one that contains an Intel Arria 10 FPGA.
+The ``run_fpga_hw.sh.oXXXX`` file should contain the text

+.. code-block :: shell-session

+  ./matrix_mul_dpcpp.fpga
+  Device: pac_a10 : Intel PAC Platform (pac_ee00000)
+  Problem size: c(256,256) = a(256,256) * b(256,256)
+  Result of matrix multiplication using DPC++: Success - The results are correct!

+This indicates that the code was run on an Intel Programmable Accelerator Card (PAC) with an Arria 10 FPGA.